voschezang/coding-handbook/management/product-management.md

 ## Introduction

+Product management revolves around:

+- Developing a product vision and strategy.
+- Developing a product for a target market.
+- Understanding the users and customers.
+- Collaborating with specialists.

 **Not project, but project<u>s</u> management**
 Often, projects are executed in conjunction to each other.
 To avoid local optimization, the portfolio of products must be taken into account.
 A *product* is a model that combines multiple projects, usually with the goal to deliver value to customers.
 See [Terminology](#terminology).